YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         If you are using Gale API or Leaf API for your plugins.
 Or runinng on Leaf and use reflection to get TPS, you can use `Bukkit#getTPSIncluding5SecondAverage`, to get the TPS array including 5-seconds TPS (`5s, 1m, 5m, 15m`).<br>
         Also, you can use `Bukkit#get5SecondTPSAverage` to get the average value of 5-seconds TPS in `double`.

 91. Controls whether specified component information is sent to clients.
 This may break resource packs and client mods that rely on this information.
-It needs a component type list, incorrect things will not work.
+It needs a component type list, incorrect things will not work.<br>
   For example, you can fill it with `["custom_data"]` to hide components of *CUSTOM_DATA*.
 Also, it can avoid some frequent client animations.

     !!! note "Attention"